Entries from January 2010 ↓

 January 11th, 2010 — Special Needs, Stumbling Blocks to Writing

 Welcome back to our tenth—and final—article in the series 10 Stumbling Blocks to Writing.
 I’ve really enjoyed writing each one, and I hope you’ve found them inspirational too.

 Today I’m going to spend a few minutes looking at a different kind of stumbling block altogether: learning challenges.

 Stumbling Block #10

-Problem: Learning challenges create many stumbling blocks to writing.
+Problem: Learning challenges and special needs create many stumbling blocks to writing.